daveyfive/data-visualization/README.md

 # data-visualization
-Organization and visualization of data using Jupyter, Pandas, Matplotlib
+Organization and visualization of data using Jupyter, Pandas, Matplotlib.
+Demonstrating standard deviation function as well as visualization before and after removal of outliers.